 How Top Quality Saffron is Manufactured

-The quality of the real saffron depends very much on the picking, drying and storing of the saffron.
+The quality of the genuine saffron depends very much on the picking, drying and storing of the thread.
 For all types: negin, pushal, and sargol.
 Harvest takes place in November when the flower is opening.
 It is important to harvest in the morning, as direct sunlight might hurt the stigma’s chemical structure.
 It is important that the stigma does not get damaged in the process.
 The picking is pure handwork.

 After manually separating the stigmas, saffron is dried in a warm and dry place.
 During the process the the threads lose 80% of their weight.
 It is important the stigmas do not get roasted.

 When the saffron’s threads are dried, they should be stored in the dark environment.
 Away from the natural and artificial light.
 The temperature should be rather chilly than warm.
 High temperature can kill the aroma.
 Too cold, like inside refrigerator, is not good either.
-Because when saffron is brought out from the cold it will absorb moisture and it spoils its quality.
+Because when saffron is brought out from the cold it will absorb moisture, and it spoils its quality.
 Saffron should be kept in the airtight containers, the less air circulation the better.

 How to Check Saffron's Quality

-As described, in the extreme cases you need to be aware of fake saffron.
+As described earlier, in the extreme cases you need to be aware of the fake saffron.
 You need to make sure you are getting the quality you have been promised.
 Saffron should comply with, and be tested according to ISO 3632 standard.
 ISO tests 3632 11:2010 and 3632 10:2011 describe the methodology and criteria to attest whether the saffron is qualitative.
 These test are used for saffron threads and powder.